capri-docking/capri-docking.github.io/events/index.md

 The pick up and drop off points in Cambridge are - Grafton Centre, Cambridge railway station and Mowbray road.
 Specific details will be sent closer to the date.

 <hr>
-# INSTRUCT Workshop
+# Instruct-ERIC Workshop

-Registration to open soon for the Joint INSTRUCT-CAPRI Workshop on Integrated Modelling of Protein-Protein Interactions Workshop.
+Registration to open soon for the Joint Instruct-ERIC/CAPRI Workshop on Integrated Modelling of Protein-Protein Interactions Workshop.
 The course will run prior to the 7th CAPRI Assessment Meeting, from the 1st - 2nd April 2019 at EMBL-EBI, Hinxton, UK.

 The course will consist of six sessions followed by a practical component overseen by the lecturer and an additional tutor.
 During the computer practicals, participants will learn to use and apply the various software with either their own data/structures, or with examples provided by the instructors.

 <hr>
 # Registration

-Registration is free for participants from INSTRUCT countries and £250 from other countries.
-Visit the website to find out if you are from a participating INSTRUCT country. <https://www.structuralbiology.eu/content/countries--instruct>
+Registration is free for participants from Instruct-ERIC countries and £250 from other countries.
+Visit the website to find out if you are from a participating Instruct-ERIC country. <https://instruct-eric.eu/countries>

 Please note accommodation is **not** included in the registration fee.